likuanppd/STABLE/README.md

 ## Hyper-parameters
 Though we have five hyper-parameters, they can be easily tuned according to the perturbation rate.
-Here we provide a guidance and the  specific values which achieve the peak performance in our experiments.
+Here we provide guidance and the specific values which achieve the peak performance against MetaAttack in our experiments.

 - **alpha:** proportional to the perturbation rate
 - **beta:** fixed at 2